-The Company entered into a license agreement (the "License Agreement"), a services agreement (the "Services Agreement"), and a royalty purchase agreement (the "Royalty Purchase Agreement") in October 2020 with Arena, which was subsequently amended as described below.
+The Company entered into a license agreement (the "License Agreement"), a services agreement (the "Services Agreement"), and a royalty purchase agreement (the "Royalty Purchase Agreement") in October 2020 with Arena.
+The Company amended the License Agreement in January 2022 to add an additional program.
 Arena was purchased by Pfizer in March 2022.
 The following section summarizes these related party agreements.